tlamadon/blm-replicate/README.md

 The present replication package is built as an R package that can be easily installed on any system.
 All package dependencies are handled using [packrat](https://rstudio.github.io/packrat/).
 This guarantees that results can be reproduced using the exact versions of all the libraries that were used at the time the paper was written.

 Importantly, reproducing the results on Swedish data requires access to the administrative data from Sweden.
 Researchers need to apply to get access to such data.
 We recommend contacting the [IFAU](https://www.ifau.se/).
 The institute is hosting this replication package that can be accessed and ran on the data on their servers.
+The reference name for our project is `IFAU-2015-65`.

 # Overview of the replication package